 1851: In Cayuga County, New York, District Attorney Theodore M. Pomeroy began presenting the state’s case in the trial of John Baham who is accused of murdering Nathan Adler, a Jewish peddler from Syracuse.

-1863(18th of Tevet, 5623): Julius Lettman, died today of wounds suffered while fighting for the Union at the Battle of Stones River in Murfreesboro.
+1863(18th of Tevet, 5623): Julius Lettman, died today of wounds fighting for the Union at the Battle of Stones River in Murfreesboro.
 He was buried at the Temple Cemetery in Nashville, TN the nine acres of which remain the primary place of interment for the Temple Congregation Ohabai Sholom—the city’s oldest.

 1870: Birthdate of Joseph Strauss.
 The